darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 //

 My comment.
 I'm a bit confused about the statement of the theorem.
-As soon as you have more than one point there exists a line through exactly two of them, right?
-If you have 3 points on the same line and one point off that line the points are not collinear (all lie on the same line) and there exists a line through exactly two points.
+As soon as you have more than one point, there exists a line through exactly two of them, right?
+If you have 3 points on the same line and one point off that line the points are not collinear (not all lie on the same line) and there exists a line through exactly two points.
 Can you draw a picture in which the points are not collinear and there is no line through exactly two points?

 I think I get it, as soon as we have a point that is not collinear with all the others you necessarily create a line that passes through exactly two of them.
-Using the translation, all persons are members of the same club or there exists a club with only two persons.
-Note that there may be more than a single club containing only two members.
+In the case of 3 points on a line and one point off that line we can take the line through any one of the 3 collinear points and the single point off that line.

-I assume we ignore the case of a single point since no lines can be drawn.
+We ignore the case of a single point since no lines can be drawn.

 In the case of only two points, they are both collinear and there exists a line through exactly two of them.
+This is why Dijkstra specifies that the whole program has "the points are not collinear" as a precondition.

 The key is to focus on the existence of a line that goes through exactly two points.
 The theorem states that as soon as the points are not collinear we can be sure that a line through exactly two points exists.

 //

 ---

+# next read through

 In terms of members and clubs the theorem is not true.
 It is not too difficult to construct a counter example.
 Place a population of seven, yes, yea, place a population of seven persons in a regular fashion around a ring,